 The Middle School and Teen (MS/T) program provides before and after school, evening and weekend options for children in sixth through 12th grades.
 Activities are planned and facilitated to encourage skill level learning.
-A summer program with limited space provides a variety of activities and field trips.
+A summer program provides a variety of activities and limited field trips.
+Middle School/Teens are able to enjoy the Open Recreation Program at the Aberdeen Area Youth Center.

-The Aberdeen Area Youth Services (AA YS) is located in Building 2522 and the phone numbers are 410-278-9061/4995; the Edgewood Area Youth Services (EA YS) is located in Building E1902 and the phone numbers are 410-436-2862/2098.
+The Aberdeen Area Youth Service (AA YS) is located in Building 2522 and the phone numbers are 410-278-9061/4995.

+The Edgewood Area Youth Service (EA YS) is located in Building E1902 and the phone numbers are 410-436-2862/2098.